wkabbani/radial-distortion/README.md

 # Radial Distortion in Face Images: Detection and Impact

 Radial distortion, also known as the fish-eye effect, is one of the main categories of camera distortions.
 It distorts the image, creating a hemispherical (panoramic) effect.
 The effect on facial images is shown in the example images below.
+The full paper can be found on [ieeexplore](https://ieeexplore.ieee.org/document/10744456).

 | ![Sample radially distorted images!](assets/samples.png) |
 |:--:|